seanguno/cs-466/README.md

 # Installation
 ## Prerequisites
-- **Python** - `Needleman-Wunsch and Hirshberg Comparison` requires Python 3.9.12 or newer.
+- **Python** - Our program requires Python 3.9.12 or newer.
 ## Install using PIP
-Our program can be installed using pip, the package manager for Python.
+Our program can be installed using `pip`, the package manager for Python.
 Open a terminal or command prompt and run the following command:

 ```bash
 $ pip install matplotlib memory_profiler